 This course explores the role that food has played and plays as a source of human identity, as a building block of human society, and an expression of human diversity.
 It also explores the relationship between food and human evolution, the role that food and culinary traditions play in shaping cultural identity, how global cuisines were created through empire building and globalization, how industrial capitalism transformed food production and food content, and how the politics of production and scarcity, human causes, underlie the modern famine.
 The course also probes how anthropology's multidimensional exploration of food, food production, culinary traditions and practice, reveal some of the key debates that lie at the heart of the discipline.
-Requirements met: Social Sciences Breadth/Discover.
+Requirements met: Social Sciences Breadth/Discover, Global Diversity, and Systems of Power, Privilege, and Inequality.
 (Offered even years)